surma/surma.dev/content/things/raw-wasm.md

 }
 ---

 Can you use the DOM in WebAssembly?
-Rust says yes, other people say no. Before we can resolve that disonnance, I need to shine some light on what _raw_ WebAssembly can do.
+Rust says yes, other people say no. Before we can resolve that dissonnance, I need to shine some light on what _raw_ WebAssembly can do.
 <!--more-->

 When you go to [WebAssembly.org], the very first thing you see is that it’s a “stack-based virtual machine”.